University of Maine School of Law: Rankings, admission and employment statistics

-During Spring 2018, U.S. News in its 2019 Best Graduate Schools publication ranked the University of Maine School of Law 106th on its list of Best Law Schools.
+During Spring 2025, U.S. News & World Report ranked the University of Maine School of Law 88th on its list of Best Law Schools.
+This was a rankings gain of 32 spots from the school's 2024 ranking, representing the single-largest rankings gain of the year.

-The Law School’s student body is small—one of the smallest in the country—with an average of 80-90 students per entering class.
+The Law School's student body is small—one of the smallest in the country—with an average of 80-90 students per entering class.
 There were 604 applicants for the class of 2020, of whom 325 (53.8%) were admitted, approximately two-thirds of them coming from Maine.
 The median LSAT score was 153, and the average GPA was 3.42.
 Over half (53.6%) of the students in the entering class were women; 15.5% were members of a racial minority group.

 According to statistics published by the Law School Admissions Council, Maine Law currently has a student/faculty ratio of roughly 12:1.

 Maine Law's official ABA-required Employment Summary for 2017 Graduates shows that 62.7% of that class obtained full-time, long-term, Bar Passage Required/J.D.
 Advantage employment ten months after graduation.
 Maine Law's Law School Transparency under-employment score for the Class of 2017 is 26.5%, indicating the percentage of the Class of 2017 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.

 Costs

-Tuition and fees Maine Law for the 2022-2023 academic year was $23,190 for residents and $34,710 for non-residents.
+Tuition and fees Maine Law for the 2022–2023 academic year was $23,190 for residents and $34,710 for non-residents.
 The Law School Transparency estimated debt-financed cost of attendance for three years is $136,087 for residents and $175,673 for nonresidents.